One-shot Federated Learning without Server-side Training: Experiments

 Note that whether the local models have the same initial parameters before training seriously affects the aggregation result, a different initialization will significantly increase the difficulty of aggregation~\cite{McMahanMRHA17}.
 The reason is that, in the case of different initialization, the distance between any pair of local models will be larger.
 To comprehensively test the aggregation methods, we conduct experiments with both the same and different parameter initializations.
 Each local model is trained ten epochs in the training stage using SGD optimizer with an initial learning rate of 0.01 and momentum of 0.5.

 We consider the aggregation of 2 and 5 local models in the extreme non-identical distribution scenarios where $\beta=0.01$.
+Aggregated results for a larger number of models will be shown in the multi-rounds experiment.
 See the result in Figure~\ref{agr_exp}, MA-Echo outperforms the other methods, especially in the different-initialization setting.
 We can also see that for CNNs aggregation, the effectiveness of MA-Echo+OT is evident in the different-initialization setting.
 The reason may be that the permutation matrix provides global model parameters a good initial iteration value for MA-Echo.